-Access User: an individual approved by the Personal Planning Registry to access information stored in the Registry.
+Access User: an individual approved by the Nidus Registry to access information stored in the Registry.
 These individuals represent institutions like Health Authorities and their associated services, banks and credit unions, the Public Guardian and Trustee and government services.

 Account Holder: the person whose information is stored in the Registry as data or as a document or file in formats such as PDF, mp3, mp4, flv, wma, wmv, mov.

 Adult: a person age 19 years or older who engages in personal planning, including the making of a planning document such as a Representation Agreement or Enduring Power of Attorney.

 Appointee: a person authorized in a Representation Agreement or Enduring Power of Attorney to assist or act on behalf of the Adult or a person named in a Nomination of Committee (can only be authorized by the court).

 Institutional Contact: an individual who acts as the Registry’s contact person for Registration Agents or Access Users within a specific firm or institution.

 Nidus ID: the unique number assigned to an Adult’s account by the Registry at the time of registration.
 Also referred to as the “Nidus Registration Number.”
 Accounts set up through the online Registry will be assigned a randomly generated 7-digit Nidus ID.
 This number can be used as a Personal Identifier.

 Nidus Personal Planning Resource Centre Association: the legal name of the non-profit charitable organization, registered as a charity in Canada and incorporated in British Columbia.
 The organization, including its employees and directors, is also known as Nidus or the Resource Centre, and its mandate is to provide education, support, and assistance with personal planning to British Columbians.